Welsh Corgi Price in India

 Low to moderate grooming needs: Both the Pembroke and Cardigan varieties have moderate grooming needs that can be easily managed with weekly brushing and occasional baths.

 Overall, the Welsh Corgi is a friendly and intelligent breed that makes a great companion for the right owner.
-However, their herding instinct and energetic nature may not be suitable for every household, so potential owners should do their research and make sure they are prepared to provide the necessary care and attention.

-Vital Stats & Physical appearance Welsh Corgi
+Vital Stats of Welsh Corgi

 Here are the vital stats of the two varieties of Welsh Corgi dog breed: